-We'd prefer not to.
+We’d prefer not to.
 This one pops up a lot at class reunions.
 A popular garage band from high school decides to reassemble and give the old classmates a thrill.
 They practice one or two songs.
-But when they get a taste of applause, their egos take over, and they press on by butchering 5 or 6 other songs they didn't practice.
+But when they get a taste of applause, their egos take over, and they press on by butchering 5 or 6 other songs they didn’t practice.
 While your Fourth Estate Audio DJ is interested only in serving the client, bands tend to be more interested in their own personal glory.
-They'll keep playing as long as a handful of people clap, even if the dance floor stays empty all night.
+They’ll keep playing as long as a handful of people clap, even if the dance floor stays empty all night.
 Then, the DJ gets blamed for not playing enough music.
-Our 5-star customer satisfaction rating has made us the envy of Chicago area DJ's.
-You shouldn't hire a DJ if all you really want is a jukebox between a band's dance sets.
-Just burn some of your favorite music on a disc or an MP3 player, and let the band play it through their sound system.
+Our 5-star customer satisfaction rating has made us the envy of Chicago area DJ’s.
+You shouldn’t hire a DJ if all you really want is a jukebox between a band’s dance sets.
+Just burn some of your favorite music on a disc or an iPhone, and let the band play it through its sound system.

 That’s fine.
 We do a lot of parties where a jazz band or string quartet or harpist plays during the early part of the evening.
 And we’re happy to provide music if they need to take a break.

 Certainly.
 It’s a basic part of our service.